 How Do F1 Onboard Cameras Work?

 Just how do F1 onboard cameras work?
 One of the best moves Formula 1 racing has made in recent history was the introduction of the onboard camera to the race car cockpit, allowing television viewers to get right on top of the action.
 It gives the viewer a bird’s eye view of the drama taking place inside the cockpit by letting them see what the driver is up to.

-There are a lot of trackside cameras along the route that do a fantastic job bringing the excitement of the race to the viewer in the stands and those watching at home.
+There are a lot of trackside cameras along the circuit that do a fantastic job bringing the excitement of the race to the viewer in the stands and those watching at home.
 The viewer can see every car on the track as well as their position and what the weather is like.
 But trackside cameras tend to make the slopes look less severe than they are while distorting speed, not doing justice to what the speed and conditions on the track are really like.

+How Do F1 Onboard Cameras Work?